ricksteruk/aya_devnet_guide/prometheus_guide.md

 On a web browser go to `http://YOUR_SERVER_IP_ADDRESS:9090/graph` to check whether you are able to access the Prometheus interface or not.
 If it is working in your browser, exit the process by pressing on `CTRL + C`.

+`NOTE - You will need to have access to port 9090 on your server to test this connection`

 Next, we would like to automatically start the server during the boot process, so we have to create a new systemd configuration file:

 ```